Ultrasound IrelandMedical & Maternity Ultrasound Centers

 Frequently Asked Questions

-The scan itself is painless.
+The scan itself is generally painless.
 If the area being examined is already sore or tender, you may feel some discomfort when pressure is applied, but this should be minimal.

 The scan usually takes 20-30 minutes, depending on the complexity of the area being examined.